Skip to content

 Specialty & Group Training Gear

-Beyond strength and cardio, specialty gear adds variety and makes your facility stand out.
+Beyond strength and cardio, specialty gear adds variety and supports diverse training programs.
 These tools are also useful for group classes, functional training, and personal training sessions.

 • Kettlebells: Versatile for swings, presses, and dynamic movements.